-<import\file> - the import file location. <test> - (TRUE or FALSE) If TRUE, perform a test only.
+<import_file> - the import file location.

+<test> - (TRUE or FALSE) If TRUE, perform a test only.
 The printed statistics will show what would have occurred if testing wasn't enabled.
 No accounts will be modified.

-<delete\non\existent\accounts> - (TRUE or FALSE) If TRUE, accounts that do not exist in the import file but exist in the system will be deleted.
-If FALSE, they will be ignored.

-batch-import-users <import\file> <create\new\users>

-Import the users contained in the given tab-delimited import file.
-See the user manual chapter 'Batch User Data Import and Update' for a description of the file format.

-<import\file> - the import file location.

-<create new users>

-If TRUE, users only existing in the import file will be newly created, otherwise ignored.

-batch-import-internal-users <import\file> <overwrite\existing\passwords> <overwrite existing pins>

-Import the internal users contained in the given tab-delimited import file.
-See the user manual chapter 'Managing Guests and Internal Users' for a description of the file format.

-<import\file> - the import file location.

-<overwrite\existing\passwords> (optional, default TRUE) - (TRUE or FALSE) If TRUE, passwords from the import file will overwrite existing passwords where a user already has a has a password set.
-If FALSE, existing passwords will not be changed.

-<overwrite\existing\pins> (optional, default TRUE) - (TRUE or FALSE) If TRUE, PINs from the import file will overwrite existing PINs where a user already has a has a PIN set.
-If FALSE, existing PINs will not be changed.

-batch-import-user-card-id-numbers <import\file> <overwrite\existing\pins> Import the user card/ID numbers and PINs contained in the given tab-delimited import file.
-See the user manual chapter 'Advanced User Management' for a description of the file format).

-<import\file> - the import file location. <overwrite\existing\pins> (optional, default TRUE) - (TRUE or FALSE) If TRUE, PINs from the import file will overwrite existing PINs where a user already has a has a PIN set.
-If FALSE, existing PINs will not be changed.
+''' batch-import-internal-users <import_file> <overwrite_existing_passwords> <overwrite_existing_pins> Import the internal users contained in the given tab-delimited import file.
+See the user manual chapter 'Managing Guests and Internal Users' for a description of the file format. <import_file> - the import file location. <overwrite_existing_passwords> (optional, default TRUE) - (TRUE or FALSE) If TRUE, passwords from the import file will overwrite existing passwords where a user already has a has a password set.
+If FALSE, existing passwords will not be changed. <overwrite_existing_pins> (optional, default TRUE) - (TRUE or FALSE) If TRUE, PINs from the import file will overwrite existing PINs wher a user already has a has a PIN set.
+If FALSE, existing PINs will not be changed. batch-import-user-card-id-numbers <import_file> <overwrite_existing_pins> Import the user card/ID numbers and PINs contained in the given tab-delimited import file (see the chapter 'Advanced User Management' in user manual for a description of the file format). <import_file> - the import file location. <overwrite_existing_pins> (optional, default TRUE) - (TRUE or FALSE) If TRUE, PINs from the import file will overwrite existing PINs wher a user already has a has a PIN set.
+If FALSE, existing PINs will not be changed. create-user-client-accounts-file Creates a file containing shared accounts data for the user client.

-create-user-client-accounts-file

-Saves a file containing shared accounts data for the user client.
 See the manual for more information on how this feature can be used.
-The file will be saved on the server to the location:

-''' [app-path]\server\data\client\client-accounts.dat If this file already exists it will be over-written. get-config <config-name> Gets the value of the given config value printing the result.
+The file will be saved on the server to the location: [app-path]\server\data\client\client-accounts.dat If this file already exists it will be over-written. get-config <config-name> Gets the value of the given config value printing the result.
 If the config value does not exist, a blank string is displayed. <config-name> - the name of the config value to get. set-config <config-name> <config-value> Sets the value of the give config item.
 NOTE: Take care updating config values.
 You may cause serious problems which can only be fixed by reinstallation of the application.
-Use the set-config command at your own risk. <config-name> - the name of the config value to set. <config-value> - the value to set. process-job <job-details> Takes the details of a job and logs and charges as if it were a "real" job.
-Jobs processed via this method are not susceptible to filters, pop-ups, hold/release queues etc., they are simply logged.
-See the user manual section "Importing Print Job Details" for more information and the format of <job-details>. <job-details> - the details of the job to log. run-command command-name [command args] Runs a custom command on the server.
-By default the server does not include any custom commands.
-The command arguments depend on the custom command being run. '''
+Use the set-config command at your own risk. <config-name> - the name of the config value to set. <config-value> - the value to set. '''

 server-command is ideal for scripting via batch files or shell scripts.
-Some example scripts can be found at [app-path]/server/examples/scripting/.

-Administrators wishing to control PaperCut NG using a programming language such as C#, Java, Visual Basic, Perl, Ruby or Python should consider the XML Web Services APIs.
+Administrators wishing to control PaperCut NG using a programming language such as C#, Java, Visual Basic, Perl, Ruby or Python should consider the XML Web Services API's.
 All commands available via the server-command tool are also accessible via calls to the Web Services layer.